 The Act allows for identified activities to be excluded from the requirement to obtain an environmental authorisation from the competent authority under certain circumstances.
-In this regard section 24(2)(e) of the Act allows for exclusion of activities from the requirement to obtain an environmental authorisation from based on an environmental management instrument, adopted in the prescribed manner.
+In this regard section 24(2)(e) of the Act allows for exclusion of activities from the requirement to obtain an environmental authorisation based on an environmental management instrument, adopted in the prescribed manner.

-As the projects undertaken by the WfWetlands Programme are rehabilitation oriented, human labour intensive and avoid the use of heavy machinery, they do not fall within the usual development projects which have the potential to cause significant detrimental impacts on the environment.
-In addition, the rehabilitation interventions are similar over all projects and have been consistently implemented over 16 years, their impacts and mitigation measures are therefore well understood, As such, it is deemed appropriate that projects implemented under the WfWetlands Programme can be excluded from the need to obtain environmental authorisation as provided for in Section 24(e) of the Act, based on adherence to this Generic
+As the projects undertaken by the WfWets Programme are rehabilitation oriented, human labour intensive and avoid the use of heavy machinery, they do not fall within the usual development projects which have the potential to cause significant detrimental impacts on the environment.
+In addition, the rehabilitation interventions are similar over all projects and have been consistently implemented over 16 years, their impacts and mitigation measures are therefore well understood, As such, it is deemed appropriate that projects implemented under the WfWets Programme are excluded from the need to obtain environmental authorisation as provided for in section 24(e) of the Act, based on adherence to this Generic Environmental

-Environmental Management Programme for the Working for Wetlands Programme (version 0 of June 2020), which is to be adopted as an environmental management instrument.
+Management Programme for the Working for Wetlands Programme (version 0 of October 2020), which has been adopted as an environmental management instrument by the Minister.

-The procedures to adopt an environmental management instrument to be used for the purposes of excluding a listed or specified activity in terms of section 24(2)(e) of the Act, have been determined in Regulations.
+The procedures to adopt an environmental management instrument to be used for the purposes of excluding a listed or specified activity in terms of section 24(2)(e) of the Act, have been determined in Regulations3.
 These procedures entail among others, the requirement to ensure that the instrument to be adopted identifies the purpose for which it was developed and the requirement to gazette the instrument in the Government Gazette, both for notification of proposed adoption and for adoption purposes.

-This EMPr has been developed by a multi-disciplinary team of specialists and is based on 16 years of implementing the WfWetlands Programme in executing wetland restoration plans and the various standard operating procedures developed by the WfWetlands Programme
+This EMPr has been developed by a multi-disciplinary team of specialists and is based on 16 years of implementing the WfWets Programme, in executing wetland restoration plans and the various standard operating procedures developed by the WfWets Programme

-In line with the requirement of the adoption procedures, it is noted that this document, entitled "The Generic Environmental Management Programme (EMPr) for the Wetlands Programme (version 0 of June 2020)" has been developed as an environmental management instrument which is intended to be adopted to allow for the exclusion of all activities triggered by the WfWetlands projects as identified in the Environmental Impact Assessment Regulations Listing Notice 1, 2 or 3 of 2014, as amended, from the requirement to obtain environmental authorisation from the competent authority as contemplated in section 24(2)(e) of the Act.
+In line with the requirement of the adoption procedures, it is noted that this document, entitled "The Generic Environmental Management Programme (EMPr) for the Wetlands Programme (version 0 of October 2020)" has been developed as an environmental management instrument which has been adopted to allow for the exclusion of all activities triggered by the WfWets projects as identified in the Environmental Impact Assessment Regulations Listing Notice 1, 2 and 3 of 2014, as amended, from the requirement to obtain environmental authorisation from the competent authority as contemplated in section 24(2)(e) of the Act.